akovanev/kovanev.github.io/_posts/2020-08-02-How-to-log-metrics-on-different-envs.md

     }
 }</code></pre>

-Apart of managing the <code>Stopwatch</code>, the <code>MetricsWatcher</code> has an option to measure the memory which is currently in use.
-The <code>MetricsWatcher</code> does not know anything about the way how its data will be processed, formatted, logged.
+Apart of managing the `Stopwatch`, the `MetricsWatcher` has an option to measure the memory which is currently in use.
+The `MetricsWatcher` does not know anything about the way how its data will be processed, formatted, logged.
 The important thing it should do is raise an event when the state is considered to be captured.

-Using the <code>EventHandler</code> instead of a custom delegate is not mandatory but preferable for work with the <a href="https://github.com/dotnet/reactive">Reactive Extensions</a>.
+Using the `EventHandler` instead of a custom delegate is not mandatory but preferable for work with the <a href="https://github.com/dotnet/reactive">Reactive Extensions</a>.
 That, in turn, provides more flexibility on the event-based approach.

-The missing implementation of the two other classes <code>MetricsWatcherArgs</code> and <code>MetricsWatcherOptions</code> is very straightforward.
+The missing implementation of the two other classes `MetricsWatcherArgs` and `MetricsWatcherOptions` is very straightforward.
 <pre><code class="language-cs">public class MetricsWatcherArgs : EventArgs
 {
     public MetricsWatcherArgs(